 Softbank Corp.
 (9984)’s $20 billion deal with Sprint Nextel Corp.
-(S) gives Chief Executive Officer Dan Hesse the firepower to bring renewed competition to the U.S. mobile- phone industry, creating benefits for consumers and challenges for AT&T Inc. and Verizon Wireless.
+(S:US) gives Chief Executive Officer Dan Hesse the firepower to bring renewed competition to the U.S. mobile- phone industry, creating benefits for consumers and challenges for AT&T Inc. and Verizon Wireless.

 Softbank, based in Tokyo, will deposit $8 billion into Hesse’s war chest as part of a deal in which the Japanese company will take a 70 percent stake in the third-largest U.S. wireless operator.
 The money will allow the CEO to improve Sprint’s network, compete for the latest smartphones, reduce debt and potentially make acquisitions.